pdclark/deploy-plugin-to-wordpress-dot-org/readme.md

 * Make it executable with `chmod 755 deploy.sh`.
 * Run `./deploy.sh` to deploy master to wordpress.org.

+## Readme Markdown

+If you choose to use a readme.md file for Github, instead of having two files just use the readme.md with the proper heading usage, the script will automatically convert:

+* "# Plugin title" becomes "=== Plugin title ==="
+* "## Section title" becomes "== Section title =="
+* "### Sub heading" becomes "= Sub heading ="

+Outside of the different headings, everything else in the file must match the syntax that WordPress expects.
+The single readme file can work for both places.

 # Ignoring Files

 If you have files in your Git repository that you would not like to commit to the WordPress repo, find and edit these lines: